 The recoverable amount of intangible assets in relation to service concession arrangements of each cash-generating unit has been determined based on a value in use calculation using cash flow projections based on financial budgets covering its concession periods.
-The cash-generating units impaired during the year are in relation to Ningbo Capital Environment Kitchen Waste Treatment Company Limited and Beijing Shoujian Environment Protection Company Limited, and their recovery amounts are RMB133,971,000 and RMB260,959,000, respectively.
-The pre-tax discount rate applied to the cash flow projections is 15.0%.
+The cash-generating unit impaired during the year is in relation to Beijing Shoujian Environment Protection Company Limited, and its recovery amount is RMB175,689,000.
+The pre-tax discount rate applied to the cash flow projections is 13.5%.